 At the INDIVIDUAL LEVEL:

 harm reduction expands choices, increases access, and promotes opportunities to assist people be safer when engaged in stigmatized and criminalized behaviors—such as drug use and trading sex.

-Harm reduction recognizes that society, and the systems within it, have historically increased harm to people who use drugs or engage in sex work through oppressive policy and stigmatizing culture.
+harm reduction aims to shift organizations/systems (and our broader culture) to be safer for both individuals and communities.
+Society, and the systems within it, have historically increased harm to people who use drugs or engage in sex work through oppressive policy and stigmatizing culture.

 - – meeting people where they’re at, but not leaving them there

 - – acknowledging the significance of any positive change